Fine Print Funding provides scholarships to low income students applying to college -

 SAN DIEGO (KUSI) – Applying to college is a stressful process and for low income students, another layer of stress is added with the high cost application fees.

-Dena Cruden is a partner with Highland Illuminate which helps to promote and raise money for nonprofits and other groups.
+Chantal Crompton is Co Founder and CEO of Fine Print Funding, and Dena Cruden is a partner with Highland Illuminate, which helps to promote and raise money for nonprofits and other groups.

 Click here to donate.